Teamfight Tactics Items Guide - Empower Your Units With The Right Items!

 This item is also pretty strong on some other champions, like Draven for some extra splash damage or Kha’Zix.
 In TFT all the items work on both melee and ranged champions.
 Titanic Hydra still scales off of max HP and getting a unit to three stars gives it a lot of health, what makes this item scale really well if you’re able to collect enough champions to get the level three.
 Extra health from Giant's Belt and attack speed from Recurve Bow could significantly increase the power level of any unit, even without the splash damage.

 Works wonders on ranged attack damage carries – funnily enough, RFC used to be a clear counter to Phantom Dancer.
-Alongside the attack speed, it also provides the passive that makes it so your attacks cannot be dodged and doubles your attack range.
-It’s a great counter to carries who have Phantom Dancer and it’s also great against Yordle players.
-The range extension can also be really useful, making sure that your carry doesn't decorner.
-Moreover, you can sue RFC to make your melee champion a ranged carry.
+Alongside the attack speed, it also provided the passive that makes it so your attacks cannot be dodged and doubles your attack range.
+The never miss passive has been removed in patch 9.19 though.
+The range extension can still be really useful, making sure that your carry doesn't decorner.
+Moreover, you can use RFC to make your melee champion a ranged carry.
 The item was one of the core elements of the Volibear focused build in early 9.14.
 Stacking attack speed is also great with Noble comps, because it lets you proc the passive healing more.